-How Valorant Ranking System Works – Rankings Explained
+How The Valorant Ranking System Works – Rankings Explained

 Valorant Rank System – Overview

-Once you complete the requisite 10 unrated match wins, you need to complete five placement matches.
-Placement matches help the game figure out where you should start in the ranking system.
+Once you completed ten unrated match wins, you needed to complete five placement matches.
+Placement matches helped the game figure out where you should start in the ranking system.

-There are eight ranks or divisions in the Valorant ranking system:
+There are nine ranks or divisions in the Valorant ranking system:

 - Radiant (previously called “Valorant”)

-The first six ranks also have three tiers or sub-ranks each you need to get through to advance to the next rank.
-The last two ranks, Immortal and Radiant, only have one tier each.
-There are 20 ranks in Valorant in total, excluding Unranked.
+The first eight ranks have three tiers you must achieve to advance to the next rank.
+The last rank, Radiant, only has one tier.
+There are 25 ranks in total in Valorant, excluding Unranked.

-It’s also possible to skip ranks and tiers as you compete in Competitive mode.
-It all depends on your MMR or matchmaking rating, performance, and frags (kills) in a match.
+Skipping ranks and tiers as you play in Competitive mode is also possible.
+It all depends on your matchmaking rating (MMR), performance, and frags (kills) in a match.
 Consistency is key if you’ve got your eye on skipping ranks.
 Go on large win streaks, get some MVPs, and you may advance through the ranks faster.
 You must achieve a 100 Rank Rating (RR) per act to move up, such as from Iron Rank 1 to Rank 2.

-Valorant doesn’t have a rank decay mechanic, so you can take breaks from playing if you need to.
-However, if you spent too much time away from the game, you may have to play a placement game to reinstate your rank.
+Valorant has no rank decay mechanic, so you can take breaks from playing if desired.
+However, if you spend too much time away from the game, you may have to play a placement game to reinstate your rank.
 The placement game helps determine your skill level after a long absence and whether you can still compete at your last rank.

 From a competition standpoint, it makes sense.
-Riot Games wants to ensure that you’ll be placed in matches that are appropriate to your skill level.
-Completing a placement game before getting back into the swing of things can help you out, too.
+Riot Games wants to ensure you’ll be placed in matches appropriate to your skill level.
+Completing a placement game before getting back into the swing of things can help you, too.
 The last thing you want is to return to competitive mode only to find out that you’re a little rusty and in over your head.

 Curious to find out how you rank against other players in your region?

-Valorant’s Episode 2 introduced a new feature for competitive players: the regional leaderboards.
-The leaderboards display your rank and rank rating as well as some personal information like your Riot ID and player card.
+Valorant Episode 2 introduced a new feature for competitive players: the Regional Leaderboards.
+The leaderboards display your rank, rating, and personal information like your Riot ID and player card.
 If you’d rather be a little more anonymous when you compete, you can always change your personal info to read “Secret Agent” instead.

-Unfortunately, you won’t be able to see how you place on the regional leaderboards as soon as you begin competitive mode.
+Unfortunately, you won’t be able to see how you place on the regional leaderboards when you begin competitive mode.
 You need to play at least 50 competitive games first.
-To keep your place on the board, you’ll need to put some time in the game and play at least one competitive game a week.
+To keep your place on the board, you’ll need to put some time into the game and play at least one competitive game a week.

 Checking Match History

-Getting insight into your past matches can help you determine what you’re doing right and where it’s all going wrong as you climb the ranks.
+Understanding your past matches can help you determine what you’re doing right and where it’s going wrong as you climb the ranks.
 Check out the steps below to access your match history: